MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/after-you-upgrade.md

 ## Backups

-You should make at least one complete backup of your system database and each company database after upgrading to Dynamics GP 2018.
+You should make at least one complete backup of your system database and each company database after upgrading to Dynamics GP.

 ## Reconciling financial data